 The official term for breast pain or soreness is “mastalgia,” which comes in two forms: cyclic and non-cyclic.

 Accounting for ⅔ of all breast pain, cyclic mastalgia is associated with our periods (menstrual cycles = cyclic).
-Pain begins around the late-luteal phase, right before your period starts, and reduces during the menstrual phase.
+Pain begins in the luteal phase, right before your period starts, and reduces during the menstrual phase.

 The cause?
 Normal hormonal fluctuations in estrogen and progesterone.
 The two hormones increase both the size and number of ducts/milk glands (aka lobules), which causes breasts to retain water and feel swollen.